 Turkey contributes to international security alongside U.S. forces in Afghanistan, the seas bordering Somalia, and in the Mediterranean.
 Turkey borders Greece, Bulgaria, Georgia, Armenia, Azerbaijan, Iran, Iraq, and Syria, and is a key partner for U.S. policy in the surrounding region.

 Bilateral Economic Relations

-In 2017, Turkey was the United States’ 28th largest goods export market and its 34th largest supplier of goods imports.
+In 2018, Turkey was the United States’ 28th largest goods export market and its 33rd largest supplier of goods imports.
 Turkey is the 10th largest purchaser of U.S. LNG exports worldwide and an emerging regional energy hub.
 The top categories of U.S. exports to Turkey include aircraft, mineral fuels, iron and steel, machinery, cotton, and agriculture.
-The top import categories from Turkey include machinery, vehicles, carpet and other textile coverings, iron and steel and their products, agriculture, and stone, plaster, cement.
+The top import categories from Turkey include machinery, vehicles, carpets and other textile coverings, iron and steel and their products, agriculture, and stone, plaster, cement.
 Reported U.S. direct investment in Turkey is led by manufacturing, wholesale trade, and finance and insurance.

 Although not a member of the European Union (EU), Turkey has a customs union with the EU.